ManjulaPradeep/cripto-lite/README.md

 4. Open the terminal and type 'npm run start:dev' command for start the application in development mode.
    To run tests use 'npm run start:test' command and 'npm test' for run the tests.

-5. Application runs on http://localhost:3000.You can access API documentation by http://localhost:3000/api-docs/.
+5. Application runs on http://localhost:3000.
+You can access API documentation by http://localhost:3000/api-docs/.

 6. Find the 'Register API' and do register by providing email and password.